51Degrees/specifications/pipeline-specification/features/thread-safety.md

 ## Aspect data

-In contrast to Element Data, Aspect Data instances must be thread-safe as the same instance may be used for multiple different calls to `Process` when the [caching](caching.md) feature is enabled.
+In contrast to Element Data, Aspect Data instances MUST be thread-safe.
+As the same instance may be used for multiple different calls to `Process` when the [caching](caching.md) feature is enabled.
-If this is not possible for some reason then the Engine must not allow a cache to be added.
+If this is not possible for some reason then the Engine MUST NOT allow a cache to be added.